bagisto/user-guide/src/configure/settings.md

 # Settings

-Configure newsletter subscriptions, email verifications, and social login options.
+Configure how customer accounts are created and signed in to.
-To configure, go to the Admin Panel and navigate to **Configure >> Settings**.
+To configure, go to the Admin Panel and navigate to **Configure >> Customer >> Settings**.

+### Create New Account Options

+**Default Group:** The customer group a new account is placed in.

+**Allow NewsLetter:** Show the newsletter subscription checkbox on the sign-up form.

+### Login Options

+**Redirect Customer to the selected page:** Where a customer lands after signing in, the home page or their account.

+### Wishlist

+Switch the storefront wishlist on or off.

 ### Newsletter Subscription